rich-hart/presentation_notes/pres.md

 ### Template

-REST APIs normally include the following in their documentation.
+Web APIs normally include the following in their documentation.

 * Title
 * URL